alshival/gpt-discord-bot/README.md

 ```
 !gpt3 Write python code to move the axis of a CNC machine using a USB port. (please... no more parallel ports...)
 ```

+If the bot does not respond, the model might be overloaded with requests.

 In order to minimize reliance on openAi, a keras layer for relaying requests was added before `gpt-3.5-turbo`.
 Still, their models do most of the heavy lifting.
 This is what allows our bot to create reminders using natural language.
 Each time you use a model command, the openAi model is used only once to obtain the end result.
 The tic tac toe games requires openAi to make a decition each time they make a move.